ErikBongers/MathParser/README.md

 ## Introduction
 Mathparser is a mathematical expression language based on C-style syntax.
 It was created out of a desire for a simple mathematical script language outside of spreadsheets, online c-compilers, mathlab and other math tools.
-I think it may feel more familiar to programmers that those other tools.
+I think it may feel more familiar to programmers than those other tools.

 ## Language reference